How to Make Regular Expression Run Again

 Predefined Character Classes

 Some grapheme classes are used so frequently that in that location are shorthand notations defined for them.
-Consider the character class [0–9].
-It matches any digit grapheme and is used and then often that in that location is a mnemonic notation for it: \d.
+Consider the character class [0–9]

 The following list shows grapheme classes with most common autograph notations, likely to exist supported past any regex engine you use.